AandrewBaggioSahayaArokiadoss/Purely-Graph-Based-Sync-Simulation/README.md

 ## Results

-The main empirical result is that the pairwise distances between neighboring node trajectories converge toward zero over time.
+The main empirical result is that the pairwise distances between neighboring system trajectories converge toward zero over time.
 This indicates that the network achieves synchronization using topology-based coupling assignment rather than inequality solving.

 ## Why This Project Matters